Can a decision taken at the general meeting of the co-owners be challenged?

 You don't have to justify any particular harm to challenge a decision that was made in violation of the law.
 It is sufficient to show that the rules laid down by law concerning the organization or functioning of the general meeting or the decision itself have not been complied with.

-To challenge a decision, you must to appeal to the court of the place where the immovable is situated within 2 months of notification of the minutes of the general meeting.
-This notification must be made by the liquidator within 1 month of the general meeting.
+To challenge a decision, you must to appeal to the court of law of the place where the immovable property is situated.

 If the court rules in your favor, it overturns the improper decision and can grant you damages.